TOPOFGR/react-intl-hooks/README.md

 This hook will return a plural category string: "zero", "one", "two", "few", "many", or "other".

-**Note**: This hook should only be used in apps that only need to support one language.
+**Note**: This hook should only be used in apps that need to support one language.
 If your app supports multiple languages use `useFormatMessage` instead.

 #### How to use it